 We live in a geographical community, and will serve it by creating a product that journals major events in that community and brings in news of the world to that community.
 We will pay for this effort, and provide a good return to investors, by selling space next to those journals for commercial messages.

 That view was developed in a time of information scarcity.
 Community was presumed, and distributing what had occurred was adequate.
 We were a fire hose, spraying information across the community, and renting a part of the stream for advertisers – an impression based business.
 This is generally a high cost model, with particularly high costs-per-unit for local information.
-Whether newspaper or television (which have both been ported to the web), the costs of gathering, producing and distributing local information is high.
+Whether newspaper or television (which have both been ported to the web), the costs of gathering, producing and distributing local information are high.
 We have been following this model profitably for a long time, but our communities are not as engaged, connected or informed as they could be.
 This suggests we are not adding all the value we could be adding.

 Today, just reporting what happened is not adequate.
 The digital revolution gives publishing power to everyone, and the cost of distributing “what happened” now approaches zero.
 When we provide a high cost newspaper or television program, the result must be a remarkable user experience.